floenavi/floenavi/FEATURES.md

 The grid algorithm and communication monitor will emit **ALERTS** that are displayed in the grid view.
-Such an alert can be triggered by any update to the grid algorithm, i.e. any message received from the AIS transponder, or a scheduled grid re-calculation request to update the grid view and icon positions.
+Such an alert can be triggered by any update to the grid algorithm, i.e. any message received from the AIS transponder, or a scheduled grid re-calculation request to update the grid view and icon positions (typically performed when the tablet moves a certain distance).

 #### Station LOST